FEniCS‘18 at University of Oxford, 21-23 March 2018.

 We have arranged a discounted rate for rooms in Oriel College for the nights of 20-22 March.
 To use the discount rate, apply the discount code MATHS18 on the Oriel bed-and-breakfast website.
 (Note that the dates will not be available until you put in the discount code: put in the discount code, press ‘Check Availability’, then put in the dates.)
 With the discount, a single en-suite room costs £89/night and a twin en-suite room costs £139/night.

 Oxford is a beautiful city, and is well worth seeing for a few days before or after the conference.
 If you have more time, you could visit the following nearby attractions:

 - Blenheim Palace (the birthplace of Winston Churchill).

 - the Brecon Beacons, a national park in Wales.

-The travel awards are designed to encourage current users of FEniCS to become regular contributors or core developers.
-At the conference we will organise a special session to allow attendees to meet the core developers and ask any questions about the code base.
-Applications are welcome from all, but priority will be given to those who would otherwise struggle to come to the conference for financial reasons, e.g. junior students and researchers or those working in countries with a less developed research infrastructure.
+NAG have kindly offered to support travel awards for attendees who would otherwise struggle to come to the conference for financial reasons, e.g. junior students and researchers or those working in countries with a less developed research infrastructure.
 Applicants are strongly encouraged to submit a poster or talk abstract to the conference as well.

 Local organising committee